nullscreen/bark/README.md

 ## Get Started ##

-1. Clone the repository with `git clone git@github.com:austinlouden/ALReporter.git`
+1. Clone the repository with `git clone git@github.com:stagebloc/bark.git`
 2. Link the following frameworks in the Build Phases tab:
-    - `MessageUI` to send emails from within the app
+    - `MessageUI` - to send emails from within the app
-    - `SystemConfiguration` for network reachability support
+    - `SystemConfiguration` -  for network reachability support
-    - `Security` for secure storage of GitHub credentials
+    - `Security` - for secure storage of GitHub credentials
 3. In your AppDelegate, `#import "SBWindow.h`
-4. Set `self.window` equal to the SBWindow subclass.
+4. Set `self.window` equal to the SBWindow subclass, as shown below.

 ```objc
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions